Royofficely/Web-Scraper/README.md

 ## Troubleshooting

 If you encounter any issues:

 1. Ensure you're in the project directory when running the install command.
-2. Check that all required files (`agentim.py`, `scan.py`, `setup.py`, `requirements.txt`) are present in the project directory.
+2. Check that all required files are present in the project directory.
 3. Verify that you have the necessary permissions to install packages and write to the directory.
 4. If the `officely-scraper` command is not found after installation, try closing and reopening your terminal.
+5. Make sure your virtual environment is activated if you're using one.

 ## Development

 To set up the project for development:

-1. Clone the repository
-2. Create a virtual environment: `python -m venv venv`
-3. Activate the virtual environment:
-   - On Windows: `venv\Scripts\activate`
-   - On macOS and Linux: `source venv/bin/activate`
-4. Run `officely-scraper web scraper install` to install in editable mode
+1. Follow the installation steps above, using `pip install -e .` for an editable installation.
+2. Make your changes to the code.
+3. Run tests (if available) to ensure functionality.

 ## Contributing